AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2022-06-15-SDR-Microplate-Respirometry-Protocol.md

 7. Select one of the SDR tabs.
 8. Select “Oxygen” from the drop down menu.
 Select PSt5-1624-01_25C under Batch No.
 9. For each SDR (either 641 or 710), enter the correct Meas.
 Temp.
 C depending on what incubator it is in and what temperature the incubator is currently at.
-10. Enter 34 for the salinity for both SDRs.
+10. Enter salinity in psu for the salinity for both SDRs.
 11. Select pO2 (%air sat) under Oxygen Unit.
 12. After these data are entered, select one SDR tab.
 13. Click the calibration menu and select One-Point Adjustment
 14. Enter 100% at the bottom and click “OK”
-15. Perform this calibration at the start of each measuring day.
+15. Perform this calibration at the start of each new temperature level.

 ## 4. Prepare plates and metadata

 1. Before preparing larvae, turn on the incubators and lights to the desired temperature and level to allow the incubator to come to temperature.
-Set the lights at 30% intensity on all channels with 0% on the UV channel.
+Set the lights at desired intensity to achieve desired PAR.
 Measure the light at the level of the SDR plate and record.
 2. Place a cover over the doors of the incubator to block ambient light.

 *Note*: Only use kimwipes and be very gentle and careful with the plates.
 Be careful not to touch or scratch the oxygen sensor spots in the bottom of each well.